Organ Grinder Banner

 Musical Box Society International

-The members of this organization collect, restore, and share knowlege of all mechanical musical items amd instruments, from small (such as a musical watch) to very large (such as a Dutch Street Organ).
-You can see examples on their home page.
+The members of this organization collect, restore, and share knowlege of all mechanical musical items and instruments, from small (such as a musical watch) to very large (such as a Dutch Street Organ).
+There are links to people who do repairs under "More" and then "MBSILinks".

 Orgelbau Raffin

 This is the website for the German organ maker who made Terry's street organs.
-The site is in German, but if you click on the American flag in the upper right, you will get the English version.
+The site is in German, but if you click on the tiny British (the one in the middle) flag on the left, you will get the English version.
 Note that although they use the term "barrel organs", these organs do not have the pinned barrels that we in the U.S. associate with that term.
 They all play with punched paper rolls.

 www.allstarpuzzles.com/spotdiff/00115.html

 Terry has been made into a puzzle!
 A photograph of Terry taken at the 2005 Washington National Cathedral Flower Mart has been made into a challenging visual puzzle.
-Have fun, but be aware that this site has a flashing ad and several "pop-under" ads.
+Have fun, but be aware that this site may have a flashing ad and several "pop-under" ads.

 British Organ Grinders' Association